radiojohn/hello-world/README.md

 Having fixed some typos ...
 Let me introduce myself.
 Its John at this end I am an electronics proffessional currently on vacation from my design job.
 One of my hobbies is ham radio - so my choice of radiojohn as a user name

-I am very interested in Project Solid at MIT and hope to use GitHub as a means of learning more, who knows I migh end up helping in some small way, being a ham radio enthusiast I am used to bashing away on a keyboard hoping that somebody might be able to hear the signals from my radio teletype (all be it some years ago now, I admit)
+I am very interested in Project Solid at MIT and hope to use GitHub as a means of learning more, who knows I might end up helping in some small way, being a ham radio enthusiast I am used to bashing away on a keyboard hoping that somebody might be able to hear the signals from my radio teletype (all be it some years ago now, I admit)

 Anyway back to the tutorial.
 Step 4